 Austin Wiley, No. 15 Auburn hold off Ole Miss 67-58

 AUBURN, Ala.
+(AP) — The Auburn Tigers didn't need a big second-half comeback this time against Mississippi, but did have to avoid their own collapse.

-(AP) -- Austin Wiley had 15 points and 11 rebounds and No. 15 Auburn withstood Mississippi's rally attempts for a 67-58 win Tuesday night.
+Austin Wiley had 15 points and 11 rebounds and No. 15 Auburn withstood several Rebels' rallies for a 67-58 win Tuesday night.

 The Tigers (24-4, 11-4 Southeastern Conference) benefited from the return of Isaac Okoro, who missed the past three games with a hamstring injury, and remained unbeaten at home.